Hannah Beilinson

 Tom Taylor (he/him)Senior Policy Analyst

 Tom is a Senior Policy Analyst and brings together data, policy, and communications at Atlas.
 At Atlas, he produces reports and data stories related to climate solutions and is particularly focused on ensuring that this content is accessible to policymakers and the public.
-Tom works on multiple projects including the Climate Program Portal and EV Jobs Hub.
+Tom works on multiple projects including the Climate Program Portal, the Clean Economy Tracker and EV Jobs Hub.

 Before starting at Atlas in 2021, Tom was a Policy Officer in the Department of Health and Human Services in Melbourne, Australia, where he worked on housing outcomes for people living in public housing.
 He has worked in other roles in state government including in policy and project management.
 He has experience in climate and clean energy policy development from stints at the Council of the Ageing South Australia, Divest Princeton, and Solar Citizens.
 At Solar Citizens, he led modelling, design, and communications for a solar for social housing initiative.